Research Programs

 Research team:

-- Elsa Besson (PhD student, History and Art Criticism EA 1279, University of Rennes 2)
+- Elsa Besson (Ph.D. candidate, History and Art Criticism EA 1279, University of Rennes 2)

 - Sylvain Ferez (SANTESIH EA 4614, University of Montpellier)

-- Paul Landauer (Assistant Professor, AUSser-OCS UMR 3329, School of Architecture, City and Territory of Marne-la-Vallée)
+- Paul Landauer (Assistant Professor, AUSser-OCS UMR 3329, School of Architecture, Urban Planning, and Regional Development, Marne-la-Vallée)

 - Gérard Neyrand (Professor, PRISSMH-SOI EA 4561, University of Toulouse 3)